 University of Baltimore School of Law has been a leader in legal education since 1925.
 The school boasts a network of over 13,000 prestigious alumni.
 UB Law graduates make up nearly a third of the sitting judges in the state of Maryland.
 “The UB School of Law is a stronghold for providing top-notch education,” says Partner Jonathan Goldberg.
 “Our firm is grateful for the opportunity to give back to an institution that has given us so much.”

-Schochor and Staton, P.A. is proud to serve the Baltimore, Maryland and Washington, D.C. community and looks forward to continued support of the University of Baltimore School of Law in years to come.
+Schochor, Staton, Goldberg, and Cardea, P.A. is proud to serve the Baltimore, Maryland and Washington, D.C. community and looks forward to continued support of the University of Baltimore School of Law in years to come.
 To learn more about the firm, or to schedule a consultation for your medical malpractice case in Baltimore, Maryland or Washington DC, contact us at 410-234-1000.